 Another day, another outfit to pick out for work.
 As women who head to the office every day and who are constantly running between meetings, we're always on the lookout for fresh work outfit ideas.
 That's one of the reasons we look forward to fashion week so much.
 Aside from the trends gracing the runways, we also get to ook through all of the amazing street style ensembles for a surge of inspiration that helps us experiment and repurpose our wardrobe staples for fresh, on-trend office outfits.

-When we asked Who What Wear editor Kristen Nichols to weigh in on the best trends from fashion week to bring into an office setting, she noted seeing a lot of "plaid, dad sneakers, purple hues, belt bags, textured coats, and colored tights," all of which are definitely worth a try.
+When we asked Who What Wear editor Kristen Nichols to weigh in on the best trends from fashion week to bring into the boardroom, she noted seeing a lot of "plaid, dad sneakers, purple hues, belt bags, textured coats, and colored tights," all of which are definitely worth a try.
 So whether getting dressed in the morning is the biggest challenge you face all day or it's the highlight, the nine work outfit formulas below will help you maximize your time while also helping you explore some fun new trends.

 Puffer Coat + Booties + Maxi Dress